-• Served as lead counsel for a public sector labor union in a class action pay discrimination claim, alleging violations of Title VII of the Civil Rights Act of 1964.
-Successfully briefed and argued for dismissal pursuant to F.R.C.P.
-12(b)(6) on res judicata grounds.
-Thereafter, served as lead appellate counsel and successfully briefed and argued that the Court should affirm the dismissal in its entirety.
+• Served as lead counsel in defense of a class action pay discrimination claim, alleging violations of Title VII of the Civil Rights Act of 1964.
+Successfully briefed and argued for dismissal.
+Served as lead appellate counsel and successfully briefed and argued before the Court of Appeals for the Second Circuit.

-• Served as lead counsel for a public sector labor union in a class action pay discrimination claim, which alleged violations of 42 U.S.C. §1983.
-Successfully defended against class certification, and after full discovery, briefed, argued and obtained a full dismissal in summary judgment.
-On appeal, served as lead appellate counsel and successfully briefed and argued that the Court should affirm the dismissal in its entirety.
+• Served as lead counsel in a class action pay discrimination claim, alleging violations of 42 U.S.C. §1983.
+Successfully defended against class certification.
+After full discovery, briefed, argued and obtained a full dismissal in summary judgment.
+On appeal, served as lead appellate counsel and successfully briefed and argued before the Court of Appeals for the Second Circuit.

 Honors & Awards